Shin-Soo Choo: Texas Rangers

 On December 21, 2013, it was reported that Choo had agreed to a seven-year, $130 million contract with the Texas Rangers, pending a physical examination.
 The Rangers officially introduced Choo on December 27.
-In his first season with the team, he battled ankle injuries and played in only 123 games while putting up a slash line of .242/.340/.374; making 2014 the worst season of his ten-year career.
+In his first season with the team, he battled ankle injuries and played in only 123 games while putting up a slash line of .242/.340/.374 with 13 home runs and 40 RBI; making 2014 the worst season of his career.
 It was a major blow to the Rangers as they heavily invested that he and newly acquired Prince Fielder would contribute to help the team win a division title.
-Instead he was added unto the long list of injuries that kept the Rangers out of contention along with Prince Fielder, Mitch Moreland, Matt Harrison, Derek Holland, and many others.
+Instead, Choo was added unto the long list of injuries that kept the Rangers out of contention along with Fielder, Mitch Moreland, Matt Harrison, Derek Holland, and many others.

 On July 21, 2015, Choo hit for the cycle against the Colorado Rockies at Coors Field.
-In doing so, he became the ninth player in Rangers history to hit for the cycle as well as the first Asian player in the MLB to accomplish this feat.
+In doing so, he became the ninth player in Rangers history to hit for the cycle as well as the first Asian player in MLB to accomplish this feat.
 He vastly improved in 2015 compared to his injury-riddled 2014.
-In a crucial role, he hit .276 with 22 home runs and 82 RBIs with a .375 OBP.
-Brandon Warne of Fangraphs noted that Choo's on-base percentage in 2015 was higher than his slugging percentage in 2014.
-During the 7th inning of the deciding Game 5 of the 2015 American League Divisional Series Choo was involved in a bizarre play which saw a routine throw back to the mound by the catcher deflect off Choo's bat, resulting in an errant ball which then led to the runner on third base score a run.
+In a crucial role, he hit .276 with 22 home runs and 82 RBI to go along with a .375 OBP in 149 games.
+Brandon Warne of FanGraphs noted that Choo's on-base percentage in 2015 was higher than his slugging percentage in 2014.

+During the seventh inning of the deciding Game 5 of the 2015 American League Divisional Series, Choo was involved in a bizarre play which saw a routine throw back to the mound by Toronto Blue Jays catcher Russell Martin deflect off Choo's bat, resulting in an errant ball which then led to the runner on third base score a run.
 Since Choo was inside the batter's box, he was ruled to have not interfered on the play, thereby allowing the run to stand.
-This play was one of several notable plays in the 7th inning, which is considered to be among the most dramatic innings in playoff history.
+This play was one of several notable plays in the seventh inning, which is considered to be among the most dramatic innings in playoff history.
+The Rangers went on to lose the game and series in five games.
+Choo hit .238 with four runs scored, a home run, two RBI and a walk in the series.